SpunkyTheHedgeHog/School-Mass-Notes/WW1 African Americans.md

 ![[WW1 Women's Roles#African American Women]]

 The War creates both obligations and opportunities.
-Everyone is asked to conserve food, buy bonds, and support the war effort.
-African-Americans raised an estimate of **$250 million** in war bonds.
+Everyone is asked to conserve food, buy bonds, and support the war effort. ==African-Americans raised an estimate of $250 million in war bonds.==

 It was heavily debated if African-Americans should participate in the Military.
 Many were given labor intensive jobs in dangerous areas without proper defenses.
 One of the worst jobs were the **Graves Registration Service**.